Bowlsofhope/Bowlsofhope.github.io/volunteer/index.md

 title: Volunteer with Bowls of Hope!
 ---
 # Green Corn Project
-Hang out with Mr. Huebel and learn how to garden in this more relaxed volunteering opportunity through the green corn project where you will help build community gardens.
+Hang out with Mr. Huebel (from computer science and also the head of the Green Corn Project) and learn how to garden in this more relaxed volunteering opportunity through the green corn project where you will help build community gardens.
+Last time we volunteered here, we helped plant stuff at an elementary school in East Austin.
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScNurt54Ei92gsNqiYxIufYB-ItnktqRocIVXpBAL8HeE9vPQ/viewform?embedded=true" width="640" height="1284" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
 # Central Texas Food Bank
 ## Update: Only the March 28th opportunity is currently open